Battle Cry of Freedom: History

 "Battle Cry of Freedom" proved popular among Union soldiers during the American Civil War.
 According to Henry Stone, a Union war veteran recalling in the late 1880s, the song helped the morale of Union soldiers:

 According to historian Christian L. McWhirter, the song's success and popularity among the Union was due to its even-handed references to both abolitionism and unionism.
 Thus, both groups of Unionists, those opposed to slavery and secession, could utilize the song without reservation:

 Lyrics (Union version)

+Extended lyrics (Union version)

+As published in Hoge, The Boys in Blue (1867) pp. 477–479.